bmeviauab00/lab-modellkod-kiindulo/README.md

-# lab-modellkod-kiindulo

-A "4.
-Többszálú alkalmazások fejlesztése" labor kiinduló anyaga
+A "1.
+A modell és a kód kapcsolata" labor megoldása